 Highlands Beach – Highlands, NJ

 Just down from Sandy Hook located along Highlands Reach and Sandy Hook Bay are the small beaches of the borough of Highlands.
 The quiet coasts offer a free, less populated alternative to Sandy Hook.
+Additionally, Highlands Beach provides one of the most unique shorefronts in NJ!

 Ideal Beach – Middletown, NJ